inevolin/DiscordSpeechBot/README.md

 ## Docker (optional)
 If you prefer using Docker instead of manually installing it:
 1. Save the `Dockerfile`
+2. Create a file `settings.json` and configure it (see Settings part)
-2. run `docker build -t discordspeechbot .`  this may take a minute or two.
+3. run `docker build -t discordspeechbot .`  this may take a minute or two.
-3. run `docker run -it discordspeechbot`
+4. run `docker run -it discordspeechbot`
-4. skip to the Settings part to configure your `settings.json`
-5. skip to the Running part.

 ## Installation